drawwithcode/2020-Mouse-Party/README.md

 ```

 ### User Connection
 We had to manage user connection at different moments without getting the song to start back from the beginning.
 We managed to make the song start on the first user, then the following users will inherit the ability to emit time from the first user who joined the room.
-In this way we managed to make the song continue even if the first user logs off.
+In this way we let the song continue even if the first user logs off.

-We then had to solve a small bug we encountered: the user icons were flickering and do not respond correctly to log-ins and log-puts from the users.
+After that, we had to solve a small bug we encountered: the user icons were flickering and do not respond correctly to log-ins and log-puts from the users.
 We solved it sending the delete cursor message  a second time, just after 0.5 from the first one.

 ```javascript
 ...